Another Republican senator backs Hagel for Pentagon chief

 Republicans also worry Hagel will be too supportive of any effort by Obama to include cuts in Pentagon spending as a way to deal with yawning U.S. budget deficits.

-Hagel's performance at his confirmation hearing before the Senate Armed Services Committee drew harsh criticism.
+Hagel's performance at his confirmation hearing before the Senate Armed Services committee also drew harsh criticism.
 Even some Democrats said he appeared at times unprepared or hesitant in the face of aggressive questioning.

-The pressure continued with Thursday's letter from the 15 Republicans, which cited among other things statements by the former senator that they said "proclaimed the legitimacy of the current regime in Iran."
+The pressure against Hagel's nomination continued with Thursday's letter from the 15 Republicans, which cited among other things statements by the former senator they said "proclaimed the legitimacy of the current regime in Iran."

-The White House blasted what it called continued political posturing by Republicans.
+But the White House, blasting what it called continued political posturing by Republicans it contends puts the country at more risk, said there were no plans for Hagel's withdrawal.

 "We firmly believe that Senator Hagel will be confirmed, but the waste of time is of consequence," White House spokesman Jay Carney said at his daily news briefing.